dqfan2012/my-dotfiles/README.md

 Inspired by [Dotfiles by cvuorinen](https://github.com/cvuorinen/dotfiles)

 I've always used terminator as my terminal of choice.
 My terminal theme ([powerlevel9k](https://github.com/bhilburn/powerlevel9k)) and terminal colors are directly inspired by the dotfiles by cvuorinen.
-I use [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) instead of those used by cvuorinen.
+I use [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts).

 # Install